hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

   it is useful to build some of the prerequisites both with an without OpenMP.
-* Note that if the autotuned version of libgrid is required, this can take some time to runm so you might want to do this first.
+* Note that if the autotuned version of libgrid is required, this can take some time to run so you might want to do this first.
 See the LIBGRID SECTION.